 The Video College created a film of the restoration with 19 young people.
 Click here for more info.

-A high-quality recording has been made, featuring the organ and the church's new Choral Scholars, of a newly composed piece of music for the organ called 'If I Have Freedom' - taken from words attributed to William Wilberforce.
+A high-quality recording has been made of a newly composed piece of choral and organ music written specifically for the organ called 'If I Have Freedom' - taken from words attributed to William Wilberforce.
 Listen to it here.

-Hundreds of volunteers assisted in the many elements of the project, including in organising concerts, researching for the history exhibitions, organising the tea dances, and much more.
+Hundreds of volunteers assisted in the many elements of the project including in organising events, researching for the history exhibitions, organising the tea dances and much more.
 Lots of photos can be viewed here.

 The Project Manager was Jamie Singleton.